 A LITTLE SPOT OF ENGLAND IN THE CARIBBEAN

 The island’s long history with England has left its mark.
-Amid the royal palm trees and white beaches, there are English place names like ‘Cheapside Market’ and Brighton.
+Amid the royal palm trees and white beaches, there are English place names like ‘Cheapside Market’, Hastings, Worthing and Brighton.
 Cricket takes over their lives and televisions, and it’s easy find a cuppa.
 You certainly won’t feel homesick in Little England.

 FULL OF NATURAL SPLENDOUR

 Explore Barbados top to bottom.
 There are so many twists and turns to Barbados’s coastline, we’re still finding beaches and natural wonders.
-Delve into the deep mysteries of the island by rocketing through Harrison’s cave on an underground tram.
-The cave’s crystallised limestone cavern homes emerald pools and sparkling stalagmites.
+Delve into the deep mysteries of the island by coursing through Harrison’s cave on an underground tram.
+The cave’s crystallised limestone cavern homes emerald pools encircled by sparkling stalagmites.